She worked in a kitchen that was small by modern standards. To see it, you would think it was the size of a walk-in closet in some homes.

 Old school boxing trainer Angelo Dundee once said that heavyweight champion Muhammed Ali could train his body for a bout in a space the size of a phone booth.
 My great aunt, Nicolina Carucci, did the comparable with her masterwork in her kitchen.

-She passed away recently, like her sister living well into her 90’s, but it’s still strange without either one of them here to boss me around.
+She passed away a few years ago, like her sister living well into her 90’s.
+It’s still strange without either one of them here to boss me around.

 I grew up in a world where consistency was the name of the game.
 The sound of the Italian language, the smells of food always cooking, the ritual of the coffee, and all the holiday and family traditions.
 Steady as they come.
 Always present.

 That world is nearly gone.
 For our kids to be reminded of tradition and experience how I grew up, we have to take that ball and run with it.
 So traditions don’t disappear from view.